 Romanowski Law Offices Provides Experience You Can Trust

 Most divorcing parents hope for a custody and visitation arrangement that is healthy, safe and productive for their children.
 Attorney Curtis J. Romanowski is available to guide you through your journey.
 His background in psychology and personality typology, as well as his experience as Former Special Assistant U.S. Attorney and Chairman of New Jersey’s Collaborative Family Institute, provides the expertise to protect your child’s interests.
 He dedicates his practice to family law with a compassionate concern for clients and a legal integrity based on knowledge and experience.
-If you reside in or near Middlesex County, Monmouth, or Somerset, and need legal assistance involving child custody issues, contact Romanowski Law Offices today for a free consultation.
+If you reside in or near Middlesex County, Monmouth, or Somerset, and need legal assistance involving child custody issues, contact Romanowski Law Offices today for an expert consultation.